dbasedow/prospecter/docs/queries.md

 **Caution**

-Be careful using OR logic.
+Be careful using OR and NOT logic.
 This will usually impact performance negatively.

 Condition dictionary
 --------------------